Vail Mountain "Insider"

 A few days each year the structures do fill up and parking then becomes available for free on the frontage roads.
 Just don't count on it!

-| Location | Description | Availability | |
+Name | Location | Description |

-| North Frontage Road in West Vail | West of Wendy's | Unlimited | |
+North Frontage Road in West Vail | West of Safeway | 75 spaces |

-| Red Sandstone Park (Sandstone area) | Walk over Lionshead skier bridge. | 15 spaces | |
+Red Sandstone Park (Sandstone area) | Walk over Lionshead skier bridge. | 15 spaces |

-| Stephen's Park (West Vail) | On free bus route | 15 spaces | |
+Stephen's Park (West Vail) | On free bus route | 15 spaces |

-| Spraddle Creek Trailhead (Village) | Walk through main roundabout | 15 spaces | |
+Spraddle Creek Trailhead (Village) | Walk through main roundabout (may be out for 2013 season.) | 18 spaces |

-| North Trail Trailhead (East Vail) | On free bus route | Unlimited | |
+North Trail Trailhead | On free bus route | 12 spaces (some restrictions) |

-| Red Sandstone School Parking Lots | Walk over Lionshead skier bridge. | 15 spaces | |
+Red Sandstone School Parking Lots | Walk over Lionshead skier bridge. | 15 spaces |

-| Village & Lionshead Structures | First 30 minutes are free | Unlimited | |
+Village & Lionshead Structures | First 90 minutes are free | Unlimited (overflow to frontage road) |

-When possible, try to avoid all of the base lifts between 10-10:30 in the morning.
+When possible, try to avoid all of the base lifts between 9:30-10:30 in the morning.
 That's when ski school classes head up the hill.
 If you get to Vail during that time period, either expect to wait in longer lines or go have a cup of coffee first.

 During the day it's possible to move around the mountain and almost completely avoid waiting in lines.
 First, be willing to split up your party & use the singles lines at any lift.
 Secondly, when approaching a lift you may wish to use, look at the loading line on each side of the terminal before committing to one side or the other.
 Generally one side will be a significantly shorter wait.

 Watch the lift sign boards.
 The colored lights will indicate short versus long waits.
 If your chosen lift is too crowded, ski by it and catch a lift further down the mountain.
 Keep skiing when at all possible - even if it means using a cat track to move across the area.
+Use the new lift status app available from Vail Resorts.

 Notes about certain chair lifts:

-Chair #7 - Game Creek can be a death trap for the unwary.
+Chair #7 - Game Creek can be a "let's wait forever" death trap for the unwary.
 There's no way out if you get to the bottom and both lift mazes are full.
 Check the sign board before heading into Game Creek and physically look at the lift lines from the entries to that bowl before heading down.

 Chair #26 - Pride Lift is probably the least utilized - or populated - lift on the hill.
 Admittedly it only serves cruiser runs, but if you want maximum time on the snow and minimal time in the lines, this is the one to choose.